ndag/persistence-curv-sets/README.md

 	- `results_file`: The name of the file where the results will be stored.
 	- `save_to_file`: Boolean flag to decide if you want to save the output to results_file.mat or if you only want to keep it in Matlab's workspace.
 	- `temp_file`: The ending of the file where the temporary results will be stored.
 The files are named checkpoints_temp_file_#.mat, where # runs from 1 to the number of cores utilized.
 This variable is usually not edited, unless you are running several copies of the script at the same time.
-	- `nCores`: The number of cores that you want to use.
+	- `CoresRequested`: The number of cores that you want to use.
 The maximum is the number of physical cores (not logical cores) available in your system.
-You can comment out that line to use the default chosen by Matlab.
+You can set `CoresRequested = 0` to use the default chosen by Matlab.
 		- Matlab can only work with physical cores.
 See https://www.mathworks.com/matlabcentral/answers/80129-definitive-answer-for-hyperthreading-and-the-parallel-computing-toolbox-pct#answer_89845 for a more detailed explanation.
 In short, logical cores require hyperthreading, but this negatively impacts Matlab's performance more often than not.
 3. Set the simulation parameters:
 	- `dim`: The dimension of homology that you want to calculate.
 The program will automatically set `n=2*dim+2` to calculate the *principal* persistence set.